-This past week, social media was filled with the faces of talented women making the case for change on gender representation and inclusion within the leadership of our firms and societies.
+Every International Women's Day, social media fills with the faces of capable talented women making the case for Change on gender representation, rights and opportunity within the leadership of our firms and societies.
 And with good reason.

 Data Sources: Data on female inclusion and representation, from McGregor-Smith Report (2017), McKinsey & Co Why diversity matters Report (2020).